 Step 4 – Dry the Surface Thoroughly

-Drying is one of the most important steps in mold removal.
-Use clean towels, fans, or a dehumidifier to remove all moisture.
-Mold thrives in damp environments, so leaving surfaces wet increases the chance of regrowth.
+- Drying is the main factor for model removal.
+Apply clean towels, fans, or dehumidifiers for removing moisture.
+Mold increases in damp conditions, so making surfaces open and wet increases the regrowth.

 How to Remove Mold From Specific Hard Surfaces